 - Strive to attain a positive school climate in which students can mature and develop a sense of responsibility, self-worth, and good citizenship. - Coordinate and supervise student activities to include school related activities outside of regular school hours, i.e. career exploration, field trips, service learning, etc. - Assume responsibility for the overall safety and well-being of all students. - Follow procedures designed to protect and enhance the safety of students and staff and to promote the security of property and equipment. - Monitors attendance, develops and/or updates administrative procedures to comply with legal mandates and helps update and distribute student/parent handbooks. - Develop and implement appropriate student programs that promote positive behavior. - Assist staff and parents in developing student behavioral expectations. - Assist in the planning, developing and implementing of individual student behavior plans. - Serve as a resource to teachers and staff in dealing with classroom management issues. - Counsel students and their families about the school's policies. - Confer appropriate consequences for behavior including detention, in school suspension and out of school suspension. - Conduct parent conferences for behavior/attendance related issues as needed. - Monitor student academic and behavioral progress. - Uphold and follow school policies and procedures. - Other duties as assigned by the Principal.

-- An undergraduate degree from an accredited college or university is required. - A valid California teaching, pupil services, or administrative services credential or a graduate degree in teaching, curriculum and instruction, or administration or a related field from an accredited college or university is required. - Three or more years of successful secondary teaching experience.
+- A graduate degree in teaching, curriculum and instruction, or administration or a related field from an accredited college or university is required - Three or more years of successful secondary teaching experience.